yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/publish/cocos-framework.md

 ---

-Now you have finished all the configurations for the original development environment.
-Next, please continue to read [publish-native.md].
+Continue on to read about [publish-native.md].